ImranM847/highrise/README.md

 # Highrise

-Highrise is a Bash shell script for generating super resolution images from a stack of lower resolution photos.
+Highrise is a Bash shell script for generating super-high resolution images from a stack of lower-resolution photos.
 Script is based on [https://github.com/pixlsus/Scripts/tree/master/superres](https://github.com/pixlsus/Scripts/tree/master/superres).

 <img src="highrise.png" alt="highrise" width="300">

 # Dependencies

 - ImageMagic
-- Hugin tool
+- Hugin
 - ExifTool

 To install the required packages on openSUSE, use the following command: